 What should I do in the first 72 hours after the injury?

 The most important initial treatment is aimed at controlling the pain and swelling by following the principles of RICE:

 R – Rest

 Complete rest is not advisable but it is important that you prevent putting the thumb under strain in the early stages of healing.
-Ensure you continue to move the fingers and wrist as normal as it is common to quickly become stiff in these joints.
+Ensure you continue to move your fingers and wrist as normal as it is common for these joints to quickly become stiff.

 I – Ice

-There are many different ways in which ice can be applied.
-However, whichever method you choose it is important that you wrap it in a damp towel to prevent burning the skin.
-Ice should be applied for 20 to 30 minutes every two hours.
+There are many different ways in which ice can be applied however it believed crushed ice, in the form of frozen peas for example, is the most effective.
+Whichever method you choose it is important that you wrap the ice in a damp towel, in order to prevent it from ‘burning’ the skin.

 Only use an ice pack on areas that have normal skin sensation i.e. where you can feel hot and cold.